open-telemetry/opentelemetry-specification/specification/error-handling.md

    In general, developers should minimize the scope of handled errors and add special processing for expected errors.
 5. Beware external callbacks and overrideable interfaces: Expect them to throw.

-## SDK self-diagnostics
+## Self-diagnostics

-All OpenTelemetry libraries - API, SDK, exporters, instrumentation adapters, etc. are encouraged to expose self-troubleshooting metrics, spans and other telemetry that can be easily enabled and filtered out by default.
+All OpenTelemetry libraries -- API, SDK, exporters, instrumentation adapters, etc. -- are encouraged to expose self-troubleshooting metrics, spans, and other telemetry that can be easily enabled and filtered out by default.

-Good example of such telemetry is a `Span` Zipkin exporter that indicates how much time exporter spent on uploading telemetry.
-Another example may be a metric exposed by SpanProcessor exposing the current queue size of telemetry to be uploaded.
+One good example of such telemetry is a `Span` exporter that indicates how much time exporters spend uploading telemetry.
+Another example may be a metric exposed by a `SpanProcessor` that describes the current queue size of telemetry data to be uploaded.

 ## Exceptions from the rule